 Find the best Halifax restaurants in every price category with our top picks.

 Things To Do in Halifax

 Explore the best sights, entertainment, and shopping with our top choices and insider tips.

-Starting your walk at the Halifax Citadel National Historic Site is practical because, as the city's highest point, it puts you on a downhill...
+Starting your walk at the Halifax Citadel National Historic Site is practical because, as the city’s highest point, it puts...
 Read more

 When the Titanic sank in 1912, Halifax became, in a sense, the fabled ship's final destination.
 Being the closest major port, it...
 Read more